OmarCastro/custom-elements-directive/README.md

 // If you want that the applied directives to reflect the value of an element attribute
 // use the "attribute" option
-customElementDirectives.define('custom-element-attribute', ElementWithConnectionCallbacks, { attribute: 'features' })
+customElementDirectives.define('custom-element-attribute', ACustomElement, { attribute: 'features' })
   .defineDirective('logs-stuff', loggerDirective)

 const element2 = document.createElement('custom-element-attribute')